 - D. Basic Allowance for Housing (BAH).
 Your BAH entitlement will stop upon assignment to Coast Guard owned housing (the date you accept the keys).
 Your BAH will start again on the date you pass and complete your final checkout inspection.
 In both instances, it is the military member's responsibility to ensure that the BAH stop and start documents have been processed. - 1.
-Verify your LES.
-Pay close attention to your Leave and Earnings Statement (LES).
-Notify your Servicing Personnel Office immediately if you continue to draw BAH for more than one pay period after assignment to government quarters. - E. Assignment to Housing.
+Verify your Payslip.
+Pay close attention to your Payslip.
+Notify your admin team immediately if you continue to draw BAH for more than one pay period after assignment to government quarters. - E. Assignment to Housing.
 Assignment precedence, procedures and policies are set forth in Chapter 6 of this manual. - F. Check-In Inspection.
 Upon assignment to quarters, all residents are required to complete an initial check-in inspection with a representative from the Housing Office.
 The Housing Office retains a complete report of the current conditions of your housing unit. - 1.
 Additional Discrepancies.
 Within the first two weeks of assignment, you may provide the Housing Office with a list of any additional discrepancies that were not noted during the initial inspection.
 After 30 days, no changes will be made to the initial check-in inspection report and you may be held liable for damages upon termination of quarters. - G. Moving into Quarters.
 The Training Center Petaluma Personal Property Shipping Office (PPSO), located at the Customer Support Center (CSC), will provide information to make arrangements and have your household goods moved to your new quarters. - 1.
 Moving Company Responsibilities.
 The moving company handling your personal property is required to reassemble any items they took apart for moving and unpack any items they packed according to your instructions. - 2.
 Packing Material.
-It is your responsibility to ensure that all packing material is properly disposed of.
-It is recommended that you have the moving company take the packing materials from the premises before they depart or make arrangements directly with the moving company to come back after you have unpacked.
+It is your responsibility to properly dispose of all packing material.
+It is recommended you have the moving company take the packing materials from the premises before they depart or make arrangements directly with the moving company to come back after you have unpacked.
+The dumpsters on base are not to be used to get rid of any packing materials.
 Contact the Housing Office if you have any questions regarding disposal of any additional packing material left behind by the movers.